2019 Rugby World Cup: The Telegraph's 20 best rugby players in the world

 One weakness

 Has Davies got the pace of old?
-That is the only critical question that could be leveled at him, for the efficiency and robustness of his all-round game is what defines him.
+That is the only critical question that could be levelled at him, for the efficiency and robustness of his all-round game is what defines him.

 What to look out for